LDV Pilot: Freight Rover 200 Series (1984–1989)

 With the next facelift, the Sherpa (now known as the Freight Rover 200 series) gained square headlamps, new bumpers and repositioned indicators.
-Alongside the original bodystyle there was new wide bodied variant (Freight Rover 300 Series).
+Alongside the original bodystyle there was new wide bodied variant called the 300 Series.
 The 200 Series was initially available with a two tonne GVW.
 The capacity for the 200 series remained at 190 cuft.

 A Luton style body was offered, built on the 255 chassis cab, providing a capacity of 400 cuft, and a maximum payload of almost two tonnes.
 The chassis cab also formed the basis for drop side pick ups, in 255, 280 and 285 versions, again available with either short or long wheelbases.
 Of course, the chassis cab could also be ordered on its own, again in a choice of lengths, so that bespoke bodywork could be fitted, with the added option of either single or double cabs.
 The 200 series continued to be offered as minibus or crewbus.

 While the K2 Sherpa's engines remained available (including the ancient B series diesel), a 2.5 litre diesel unit was now offered on the 300 series.
 The B series diesel bowed out in November 1986 for the 200 series, being then replaced by the 2.0 NA direct injection Diesel Rover MDi / Perkins Prima, (as found in Maestros and in turbocharged form in Montegos and late Maestros (from 1992 to 1994)) which was effectively a dieselised BL O series engine.

 This was a somewhat raucous, noisy and unrefined engine but was however a very reliable unit capable of excellent fuel economy, although the performance of the naturally aspirated engine was not a strong point.
 As a city van it was adequate but totally unsuitable for motorway work due to the noise levels.

 At the same point, the O-series 1.7 and 2.0 Petrol engines were given an upgrade becoming the O2.

 A low compression version of the Rover 3.5 litre V8 unit (taken from Land Rover) also became available on certain versions of the 300 Series (with a modified drivetrain) from 1986, producing 132 hp.
 This version was designed for emergency services and express delivery operators, and was bought in large numbers by the police and ambulance services.
 Economy was very poor with this engine, with a claimed figure of only 14.1 mpgimp.

 However, with the sale of Freight Rover in 1989, the Rover Group left this sector of the light commercial market.